-The good news is that eating well does not need to be complicated.
-These three relatively simple concepts are one way to avoid getting confused about what or how to eat and you can apply them to just about any style of eating.
+The good news is that eating well does not need to be complicated or involve special ingredients or expensive “superfoods”.
+The following relatively simple concepts are one brilliant way to avoid getting confused about what or how to eat, and you can apply them to just about any style of eating.

 1. Eat food because you’re hungry

 3. Eat food that you enjoy the taste of

 You don’t need to make food choice based on calories, nutrient content or the latest food trend – and no you don’t need to completely avoid sugar, eat “clean” or vegan, or go Paleo!
 That said, if you really enjoy any of these eating trends and you feel they serve you well both mentally and physically, then of course that’s fine too.
 Note: eating vegan for ethical reasons is a different matter and not what I’m talking about here.

 1. Eat because you’re hungry:

 While this may seem like a no brainer, many people are out of touch, or have lost connection, with their appetite cues and eat because it’s a meal time, other people are eating, just in case, out of boredom or to help manage emotions.
 You may also decide to eat something simply because “it’s good for you”.
 If you’re unsure what your hunger cues are telling you, then you may need to look at getting back in tune with them.

 Choose from a variety of whole foods such as fruit, vegetables, legumes, eggs, meat, fish, nuts & seeds and whole-grains and dairy foods.
 While you don’t necessarily need to include all these food types in your diet, if you do, chances are you’ll get all the nutrients your body needs, without too much effort.
 It is possible to achieve adequate nutrition without consuming all these types of food, if you’re unsure, perhaps chat to a dietitian.